-Taking a calculated-risk and hazard approach to sampling and testing, as opposed to requiring that every single crop be tested;
+- Taking a calculated-risk and hazard approach to sampling and testing, as opposed to requiring that every single crop be tested;

-Extending the testing timeline to 30 days before harvest, as opposed to 15;
+- Extending the testing timeline to 30 days before harvest, as opposed to 15;

-Allowing testing to be conducted at independent testing labs (in addition to DEA registered labs);
+- Allowing testing to be conducted at independent testing labs (in addition to DEA registered labs);

 - Raising the maximum THC allowance from 0.5% to the highest possible level USDA can muster; and

-Adding mediation options so that farmers acting in good faith who accidentally exceeded the threshold can resolve the issue without fear of criminal prosecution.
+- Adding mediation options so that farmers acting in good faith who accidentally exceeded the threshold can resolve the issue without fear of criminal prosecution.